secretGeek/today-i-learned-staging/powershell/where_is_script_running_from.md

 	write-host "The script is located in $PSScriptRoot"
 	# e.g. C:\Scripts

-	write-host "The script is called $PSCommandPath	"
+	write-host "The script is called $PSCommandPath"
 	# e.g. C:\Scripts\HelloWorld.ps1

 ## Caveat!

 One caveat with these scripts... they are unlike most powershell scripts because they only work properly when they are inside a script.
 They don't behave the same if you just paste them into the commandline.

 ## Bonus questions...